albakomito/FinTech-Case-Study/README.md

 Similarly, allowing new users to sign up for any of KOHO’s services on social media (a service that its competitor does not currently offer) would also increase KOHO’s active user base and revenue.

-* To offer global remittance services, KOHO will need to use RegTech software, to ensure compliance with KYC (know your client) and anti-money laundering (AML) regulations, as well as to prevent or detect fraud.
+* To offer global remittance services, KOHO will need to use RegTech software, which will ensure compliance with KYC (know your client) and anti-money laundering ('AML') regulations, as well as prevent or detect fraud.
 KOHO can purchase this software from Trulioo, a Canadian company whose GlobalGateway™ service offers identity verification, ID document verification, business verification and AML watchlist verification.
-Further, KOHO will also need to use Trulioo’s GlobalGateway™ package to sign up new customers on its social media pages and to mitigate the risk of fraud and money laundering.
+Further, KOHO will also need to use Trulioo’s GlobalGateway™ package to register new customers on its social media pages and to mitigate the risk of fraud and money laundering.

 * Trulioo’s technology is appropriate for KOHO, as the package has been used by major banks, Facebook, Google and LinkedIn to verify identities for 8 years.